serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 Serverless Framework is the best solution to develop AWS Lambda Function for Alexa Skills.

 We can control our Lambda Functions completely using Serverless Framework.
-But we can't control our Alexa Skills by Serverless Framework.

-Both the webapp of Alexa Skills Kit and [ask-cli](https://www.npmjs.com/package/ask-cli) doesn't have the simplicity like Serverless Framework.
-I'm so stressed!
+But we can't control Alexa Skills by Serverless Framework since both Alexa Skills Kit webapp and [ask-cli](https://www.npmjs.com/package/ask-cli) don't have the simplicity like that of  Serverless Framework.
+It had been so stressful !

-However, Serverless Framework has a great plugin system and we can solve it with the power of the community!
+However, Serverless Framework has a great plugin system and we can solve it with the power of the community !

 # Overview
 [Serverless Alexa Skills Plugin](https://github.com/marcy-terui/serverless-alexa-skills) is a plugin to integrate Alexa Skills into Serverless Framework.
-We can control the manifest and interaction model of Alexa Skills using `sls` command and `serverless.yml`!
+We can now control the manifest and interaction model of Alexa Skills using `sls` command and `serverless.yml`!

 # How to use